Part III : Explaining metaphysics

 In order to receive this picture, we need to remain inside our usual 3-dimensional space (+1 time dimension).
 We could not have such a visual perception from outside this space.
 Otherwise this would not be based on our physical light but another, unphysical sort of light that has no reason to take any picture of our physical objects in the way that the physical light does.

-Inside our space, the out of body visual perceptions of physical objects, insofar as they are based on physical light, can make use of many more wavelengths of the electromagnetic spectrum that those of our humanly "visible" light: it should be possible to perceive the ultraviolet and infrared too (to name just those carring most of the energy in usual conditions).
+Inside our space, the out of body visual perceptions of physical objects, insofar as they are based on physical light, can make use of many more wavelengths of the electromagnetic spectrum that those of our humanly "visible" light: it should be possible to perceive the ultraviolet and infrared too (to name just those carrying most of the energy in usual conditions).

 Then, when experiencers "enter the tunnel" or other such spaces differing from our usual space, suddenly lose all visual perception from our space.
 This is coherent with the idea that they left our space.